apache/druid/examples/quickstart/jupyter-notebooks/druidapi/README.md

 * Druid integration test clusters launched via the Druid development `it.sh` command.
 * Druid clusters running under Kubernetes

-In all the Docker, Docker Compose and Kubernetes scenaris, the Router's port 8888 must be visible to the machine running `druidapi`, perhaps via port mapping or a proxy.
+In all the Docker, Docker Compose and Kubernetes scenaris, the Router's port (typically 8888) must be visible to the machine running `druidapi`, perhaps via port mapping or a proxy.

 The Router is then responsible for routing Druid REST requests to the various other Druid nodes,